trane-project/trane-music/courses/major_scale/lesson_F/exercise_7/back.md

-The note in degree number 7 of the F major scale is E.
+The note in degree number 7 of the F Major scale is E.